Blogging for SEO: An Interview with Content Strategist Rachel Perez

 When it comes to writing anything for your business, quality is pivotal.
 Whether you’re posting a blog, drafting a newsletter, updating the pages on your site, or even posting on social media, everything you say is attached to your brand.

 However, when you’re blogging for SEO purposes, you’re writing for both Google’s search algorithms and your target audience.
-It leaves some writers scratching their head and wondering, “How do you speak to both?”
+It leaves some writers scratching their heads and wondering, “How do you speak to both?”

 Elli identifies this strategy in her interview with Rachel Perez, a full-time copywriter and social media strategist in Southwest Florida.